-45. GRANT permission for the reasons as set out in this report subject to the following conditions:

-1. Development to be carried out in accordance with plans as listed:
+- 45. GRANT permission for the reasons as set out in this report subject to the following conditions and informative notes. - 1.
+Development to be carried out in accordance with plans as listed:

 The development hereby permitted shall be carried out in accordance with the following approved plans: